 What about backcountry camping?

 For those who crave solitude—and are able to carry everything they need on their back—there is the option of camping in Yellowstone’s backcountry.
-There are approximately 300 backcountry campsites in the park, some of which are available through advance reservations.
-Backcountry camping permits may be obtained only in person, and no more than 48 hours in advance of your trip, at one of the park’s backcountry offices.
+There are nearly 300 backcountry campsites in the park, some of which are available through advance reservations.
+Backcountry camping permits may be obtained only in person, and no more than 3 days s in advance of your trip, at one of the park’s backcountry offices.
+Permits are required for all overnight stays.
 Not ready to go out on your own?
-The Yellowstone Forever Institute offers several backpacking programs where you’ll head out on a pre-planned backcountry adventure with an expert naturalist guide.
 Learn more about backcountry hiking and camping.

 Photos: Courtesy of NPS